Alphabet with 33 letters

 Hey good dog! = Hey kargo dzaghlo!

 The instrumental case is used when a means (tool, instrument) is used to do something.
 In English we use «by» or «with» therefore.
-Spoon is Georgian means «kovsi».
+The spoon is Georgian means «kovsi».
 I eat is called «vcham».
 And if I eat with the spoon, that means «kovsit vcham» (with the spoon I eat).
 In the instrumental case the nouns always end in -it or -ti (after o and u).

 Numbers in the 20's system

-Georgian is one of the few languages ??whose counting is not in the 10's but in the 20's system.
+Georgian is one of the few languages whose counting is not in the 10's but in the 20's system.
 To a small extent, the French language knows this as well.
 Eighty in French is quatre-vingts (four times twenty).

 This is how it is in Georgian.
 20 is called «otsi» and 10 is called «ati.» So 30 is «otsdaati» (ots - da - ati; 20 and 10).